-ScrollKeeper contains a hierarchy of subject categories to which a help document can belong.
-The subject category of the document in the OMF file determines the location of the document in the table of contents presented by the help browser.
+ScrollKeeper contains a hierarchy of subject categories to which a Help document can belong.
+The Help documents are organized into this hierarchy of subject categories in the left pane of the Help browser window.
+The subject category of the document in the OMF file determines the location of the document in the hierarchy.
+The hierarchy of subject categories is defined in the following file:

-The hierarchy of subject categories is defined in the file \$prefix/scrollkeeper/Templates/<lang>/
+/usr/share/scrollkeeper/Templates/C/scrollkeeper_cl.xml